Zhang Gaoli: Sexual assault accusation

 On 2 November 2021, Chinese professional tennis player Peng Shuai took to Weibo to accuse Zhang of sexual assault.
-Peng said that she first had sex with Zhang in 2011, and that she had been in a consensual extramarital affair with him for several years, until Zhang was appointed to the PSC of the Chinese Communist Party (CCP) and ceased contact with Peng.
+Peng said that she first had sex with Zhang in 2011, and that she had been in a consensual extramarital affair with him for several years, until Zhang was appointed to the Politburo Standing Committee of the Chinese Communist Party (CCP) and ceased contact with Peng.
 She also said that later, about three years ago after Zhang had retired from PSC, she and Zhang met again.
 Zhang invited her to his home and badgered her to have sex with him.
 Peng initially refused and wrote that she was "scared", "continuously crying" and "not agreeing", but after Zhang said that he hated her, and that he had never forgotten her in the past seven years, and promised he would be good to her, she agreed to have sex after experiencing fear and panic and her feelings towards him from seven years ago.
 Peng also said that during the incident another person "stood guard" outside the bedroom door.
 After the 2018 encounter, Peng became Zhang's mistress and she wrote that she "loved" him and was with him willingly.
 According to Peng, Zhang had told her that he loved her too but claimed it was politically impossible for him to divorce his wife.
-The extramarital affair broke down on 2 Nov 2021, after Zhang started to ignore Peng.
+The extramarital affair broke down on 2 November 2021, after Zhang started to ignore Peng.

 The New York Times reported that this was the first time a member of the top echelons of the CCP faced such allegations, and the WTA Tour called for an investigation of the allegations.
 During a press conference on 3 November, Wang Wenbin, a Chinese Foreign Ministry spokesman, said he had "not heard of this issue, and it is not a diplomatic question".

-Peng's post was censored shortly after she made the accusation, and any searches or posts about the topic, even as broad as "tennis", were blocked or removed.
-Her subsequent disappearance led to worldwide concerns over her whereabouts and safety, to the point the WTA suspended all events in China.
+Peng's post was censored in China shortly after she made the accusation, and any searches or posts about the topic, even as broad as "tennis", in the country were blocked or removed.
+Her subsequent disappearance led to worldwide concerns over her whereabouts and safety, to the point the Women's Tennis Association suspended all events in China.
 Peng showed up in state media two weeks later for appearances that observers believed to have been staged in response to foreign inquiries.
 E-mails and interview publications have depicted her denying that she made the accusation of sexual assault.

-Zhang, who has not publicly commented on the matter, has been regarded by observers as now having a tattered reputation despite the government's best efforts of censorship.
-As Zhang is aligned with former CCP general secretary Jiang Zemin’s faction known as "Shanghai clique", Zhang's damaged reputation would make Jiang's power base vulnerable to attack from incumbent CCP general secretary Xi Jinping.